Srinivasa Ramanujan: Contacting British mathematicians

 In the spring of 1913, Narayana Iyer, Ramachandra Rao and E. W. Middlemast tried to present Ramanujan's work to British mathematicians.
 M. J. M. Hill of University College London commented that Ramanujan's papers were riddled with holes.
 He said that although Ramanujan had "a taste for mathematics, and some ability", he lacked the necessary educational background and foundation to be accepted by mathematicians.
 Although Hill did not offer to take Ramanujan on as a student, he gave thorough and serious professional advice on his work.
 With the help of friends, Ramanujan drafted letters to leading mathematicians at Cambridge University.

 The first two professors, H. F. Baker and E. W. Hobson, returned Ramanujan's papers without comment.
-On 16 January 1913, Ramanujan wrote to G. H. Hardy.
+On 16 January 1913, Ramanujan wrote to G. H. Hardy, whom he knew from studying Orders of Infinity (1910).
 Coming from an unknown mathematician, the nine pages of mathematics made Hardy initially view Ramanujan's manuscripts as a possible fraud.
 Hardy recognised some of Ramanujan's formulae but others "seemed scarcely possible to believe".
 One of the theorems Hardy found amazing was on the bottom of page three (valid for 0 < a < b + 1/2):

 Hardy was also impressed by some of Ramanujan's other work relating to infinite series:

 The first result had already been determined by G. Bauer in 1859.
 The second was new to Hardy, and was derived from a class of functions called hypergeometric series, which had first been researched by Euler and Gauss.
 Hardy found these results "much more intriguing" than Gauss's work on integrals.
 After seeing Ramanujan's theorems on continued fractions on the last page of the manuscripts, Hardy said the theorems "defeated me completely; I had never seen anything in the least like them before", and that they "must be true, because, if they were not true, no one would have the imagination to invent them".
 Hardy asked a colleague, J. E. Littlewood, to take a look at the papers.
 Littlewood was amazed by Ramanujan's genius.
 After discussing the papers with Littlewood, Hardy concluded that the letters were "certainly the most remarkable I have received" and that Ramanujan was "a mathematician of the highest quality, a man of altogether exceptional originality and power".
-One colleague, E. H. Neville, later remarked that "not one [theorem] could have been set in the most advanced mathematical examination in the world".
+One colleague, E. H. Neville, later remarked that "No one who was in the mathematical circles in Cambridge at that time can forget the sensation caused by this letter... not one [theorem] could have been set in the most advanced mathematical examination in the world".